AsnaFatimaAli/FE595_Midterm/README.md

 # FE595_Midterm- NLP Web API Services

-This project is for creating a web API that will provide users with NLP data on moviessubmitted data.
-We have crated & deployed this application as a flask application.
+This project is for creating a web API that will provide users with NLP data on movies submitted data.
+We have created & deployed this application through Flask.

 # Getting Started